Why semantic search?

 To learn more about the ins and outs of the Empathy Platform Semantics microservice to return semantic results, check out the Microservices layer from the Interactive map.

-In keyword-based search experiences, when shoppers are looking for something but they're not sure what it’s called, if they don’t match the exact search terms used in your product catalogue, they probably come to a dead end and leave searching.
+In keyword-based search experiences, when shoppers are looking for something but they're not sure what it’s called, if they don’t match the exact search terms used in your product catalog, they probably come to a dead end and leave searching.
 However, in a semantic search experience, if shoppers don’t know the exact search terms but know what the product does or give a description, they probably find relevant results.

 Semantic search advantages